flutter/website/src/using-packages.md

 you have specified in `pubspec.yaml`.

-**Note:** We recommend that you ocassionally review your dependencies to see if never major versions are available, and that you consider upgrading your version constraints to allow those (e.g., update a `^1.2` constraint to `^2.0`).
+**Note:** We recommend that you ocassionally review your dependencies to see if newer major versions are available, and that you consider upgrading your version constraints to allow those (for example, update a `^1.2` constraint to `^2.0`).

 ### Dependencies on unpublished packages